HumanSignal/label-studio/docs/source/guide/auth_setup.md

 type: guide
 order: 221
 meta_title: Authentication for Label Studio Enterprise
-meta_description: Label Studio Enterprise Documentation for setting up SSO and LDAP authentication for your data labeling, machine learning, and data science projects.
+meta_description: Label Studio Enterprise documentation for setting up SSO and LDAP authentication for your data labeling, machine learning, and data science projects.
 ---

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.